atropos-null/LS/py119/py119_spot.md

 ## 14. Dubstep

 Write a function to decode a dubstep string to its original form.
 The string may begin and end with one or more "WUB"s and there will be at least one (and possibly more) "WUB"s between each word.
 The input consists of a single non-empty string, consisting only of uppercase English letters.
+Needed help with this one.

 Examples:
 ```python